 Genetically modified seed

-Climatic influences are not the only phenomenon contributing to the shift to cane.
+Climatic influences are not the only phenomenon contributing to the shift to sugarcane.
 “The changing climate may have accentuated the challenges of growing cotton, but it cannot be held solely responsible for the switch to cane,” said Afghan, who has over 30 years of experience in the research, development and innovation of sugarcane crop production.

 Poor research on agronomic techniques and a failure to improve seed quality are major contributing factors.

 The woes of the cotton crop, he said, started with the introduction of genetically modified Bt cotton which was suffering from a pest problem.
 “It’s funny that while we cannot grow genetically modified (GM) cane, corn and rice, a non-food crop like GM cotton is allowed.”

 He said this has contaminated the food chain, as Bt cotton is the source seed for livestock, oil and fibre.
 “For this reason, now we cannot control the pest problem,” he pointed out.

 “Bt has lost its Bt-ness and doesn’t provide any advantages anymore,” said Abdullah, the farmer from Sadiqbad.
 “Insects have developed resistance to it.”
 The utter lack of research in the field has only compounded the problem.
 “Bt genes must be improved constantly [if we want] to stay ahead of insects.
 The rest of the world did it and is now at fourth generation Bt; and we haven’t been able to manage the first generation,” he lamented.

 The flooding of the market with pesticides and their ‘blind’ application on Bt cotton led to some pests becoming resistant to diseases.
 Conversely, eco-friendly insects needed to keep crops and the environment healthy were killed.